phantauth/phantauth-doc/src/en/tenant.md

 - With TXT records created in a second- or third level domain shared with a community, by using FreeDNS.

-- Saját létező DNS domain-ben létrehozott TXT rekordok segítségével tetszőleges DNS software használatával
+- With TXT records created in your own existing DNS domain, by the use of an any DNS software.

 ## Parameters